Firms To Watch: Energy litigation: oil and gas

 Work highlights

-• Representing Baker Hughes in litigation and regulatory proceedings arising from alleged chlorinated solvent contamination near Baker Hughes subsidiary Dresser’s former valve manufacturing and refurbishing facility in Pineville, Louisiana.
+• Representing Baker Hughes in litigation arising from chlorinated solvent contamination near Baker Hughes subsidiary Dresser, LLC’s former valve manufacturing and refurbishing facility in Pineville, Louisiana.

 Kirkland & Ellis LLP